Kagee/mcn-source-calidog/README.md

 BigQuery: SELECT all_dns_names FROM [ctl-lists:ctl_data.cert_data] WHERE REGEXP_MATCH( all_dns_names,r'\.no( |$)')

-Credit: The result contains data from Cali Dog Security's work on certificate transparency logs.
+Credit: This result uses data from Cali Dog Security's work on certificate transparency logs.